 Businesses that purchase or manage large computing systems have had a keen interest in TCO since the late 1980s.
 At that time, IT industry analysts began publishing studies showing a large difference between IT systems prices and comprehensive system ownership costs.
 Not surprisingly, findings soon got the attention of IT vendor marketers and salespeople.

 Competitors of IBM, for instance, used their own TCO results to argue that IBM systems were needlessly expensive to own and operate.
 This kind of argument is possible because the five-year total cost of ownership for substantial hardware and software systems—from any vendor—can be five to ten times the hardware and software purchase price.

-Today, TCO analysis is used to support acquisition and planning decisions for a wide range of assets that bring significant maintenance or operating costs across a long ownership life.
-Total cost of ownership (TCO) analysis is center stage when management is faced with acquisition decisions for computing systems, vehicles, buildings, laboratory equipment, medical equipment, factory machines, and private aircraft, for instance.
-Today, TCO analysis for these kinds of assets is in fact a central concern in
+Today, TCO analysis supports purchase decisions for a wide range of assets.
+These include especially items with significant maintenance and operating costs across ownership life.
+The total cost of ownership is, therefore, at center stage when leaders face purchase decisions for large IT systems, vehicles, buildings, laboratory equipment, medical equipment, factory machines, and private aircraft, for instance.

 - Budgeting and planning.

 - Asset life cycle management.